-The Neapolis area of Limassol is considered the centre of the town, yet is also residential and has all the necessary amenities close to hand.
+The Neapolis area of Limassol is considered the center of the town, yet it is also residential and has all the necessary amenities close to hand.
 It is close to Anexartisias – the main shopping district of Limassol, and within walking distance of the beach too.

-Right in the centre of the city, near the Castle and Limassol Marina, there is a beautiful promenade called Molos, which offers great walks along the beachfront.
-If you like a seaside stroll, Molos will be your favourite place.
+Right in the center of the city, near the Castle and Limassol Marina, there is a beautiful promenade called Molos, which offers great walks along the beachfront.
+If you like a seaside stroll, Molos will be your favorite place.

 Not a big fan of city beaches and prefer something more intimate?
 There are beautiful beaches 15 minutes drive away from the city, such as Kourion Beach.

-The city is perfect for supporting an active healthy lifestyle.
-It offers limitless possibilities for all kinds of sports and activities including golf, go-karting, skiing, cycling and horse riding.
+The city is perfect for supporting an active, healthy lifestyle.
+It offers limitless possibilities for all kinds of sports and activities, including golf, go-karting, skiing, cycling, and horse riding.
 There are beautiful walking trails and an abundance of nature trails.
-Bicycles are available on rent all over the place and are an ideal way of exploring the city and its interior.
+Bicycles are available for rent all over the place and are an ideal way of exploring the city and its interior.

-Just 12 minutes drive from Limassol there is the lovely village of Erimi.
-It takes you just far enough from the hustle and bustle of Limassol to give you a nice relaxing atmosphere but is still close enough to the city for you to still use its facilities.
+Just a 12-minute drive from Limassol, there is the lovely village of Erimi.
+It takes you just far enough from the hustle and bustle of Limassol to give you a nice relaxing atmosphere but is still close enough to the city for you to use its facilities.

-The beautiful Curium Beach is a pride of the village.
-There are enough small shops, bars, banks and pubs to provide for your day-to-day needs.
+The beautiful Curium Beach is the pride of the village.
+There are enough small shops, bars, banks, and pubs to provide for your day-to-day needs.